 The Express PRA scheme (EPPO Standard PM 5/5) includes a three-level rating scale for the magnitude of impact in the current area of distribution.
 The rating chosen should be based on the highest type of impact.
 Based on practical experience when performing detailed PRAs at EPPO level and following the recommendation of the EPPO PRA core members, endorsed by the Working Party on Phytosanitary Regulations in 2016, the Express PRA scheme is now used at EPPO level with ratings using a 5-level scale.
 Users can refer to PRAs of similar pests which may guide for ratings (e.g. using the EPPO platform on PRAs).
 Rating of uncertainty is based on a three-level scale.
 Guidance on the rating of uncertainties is available as a remark in section 17 of this guidance.

-Rating of the magnitude of impact in the Very low Low Moderate High Very high current area of distribution Rating of uncertainty • $Low \square$ Moderate High \Box
+Rating of the magnitude of impact in the current area of distribution Very low □ Low Moderate □ High □ Very high □ Rating of uncertainty Low 🗆 Moderate □ High □

 Reasons for the uncertainty rating, especially when moderate or high, can be recorded.